CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{<tab "Standalone">}}

-Run the upgrade command on your master node, specifying the tarball of the latest NetQ release:
+Run the upgrade command on your master node, specifying the tarball path in the command:

 ```
 nvidia@<hostname>:~$ netq upgrade bundle /mnt/installables/NetQ-5.2.0.tgz